David-LeK/vietnamese-historical-events/timelines_en.md

 ### **Tay Son Period (1771 - 1802)**

+*   **1771 - 1801:** Nguyen Anh repeatedly sought refuge on Phu Quoc Island when pursued by the Tay Son forces.
 *   **1771:** The three brothers Nguyen Nhac, Nguyen Hue, and Nguyen Lu raised the flag of rebellion in Tay Son Thuong dao (An Khe, Gia Lai) with the slogan "take from the rich and give to the poor."
 *   **1773:** The Tay Son righteous army captured Quy Nhon Citadel, expanding their base to the plains.
+*   **1773:** Nguyen Anh established three villages, An Hai, An Hoi, and Co Ong, and named the Con Dao archipelago Con Lon.
 *   **1774:** The Trinh army, commanded by Hoang Ngu Phuc, crossed the Gianh River and advanced south, capturing Phu Xuan.
 Lord Nguyen Phuc Thuan had to flee to Quang Nam.
 *   **May 1775:** The Trinh army continued to occupy Quang Nam.
 Nguyen Nhac had to temporarily surrender to the Trinh army to concentrate his forces on fighting the Nguyen lords.
 *   **1776:** Nguyen Nhac proclaimed himself Tay Son Vuong (King of Tay Son).